ChessRecord/chessrecord.github.io/README.md

 ## 🌟 Overview

-**ChessGamesTracker** is a powerful, intuitive web application built with **JavaScript, CSS, and HTML**.
+**ChessRecord** is a powerful, intuitive web application built with **JavaScript, CSS, and HTML**.
 Designed to make it easy for you to document and organize your chess games, providing a convenient way to store and retrieve them whenever needed.

 ## ✨ Features